openpnp/openpnp/Build-FAQ.md

 belts vs leadscrews
 different types of each
+feeders.
+Should be broken out into its own page as there's so much to cover.

 ### Mounting Vacuum Hose to NEMA-8 Motors
 Most home built systems use NEMA-8 stepper motors for nozzle rotation.
 To get vacuum to the nozzle on the motor shaft, there are three common options: